PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI1.md

 ## Resources

-Mehrabi, N., Morstatter, F., Saxena, N., Lerman, K., & Galstyan, A. (2021).
-A survey on bias and fairness in machine learning.
-ACM Computing Surveys (CSUR), 54(6), 1-35.

 Khan, F. A., Manis, E., & Stoyanovich, J. (2021, March).
 Fairness and Friends.
 In Beyond static papers: Rethinking how we share scientific understanding in ML-ICLR 2021 workshop.

+Suresh, H., & Guttag, J. V. (2019).
+A framework for understanding unintended consequences of machine learning. arXiv preprint arXiv:1901.10002, 2, 8.

 ***